 MOOS uses hands-on, on-site workshops to build physical and social infrastructure in collaboration with the surrounding community.
 Project ideas are initiated, designed, and constructed by the students through a series of high-touch, high-visibility outdoor work sessions.
 Students are trained to use power tools to fabricate temporary and permanent improvements for local parks and vacant spaces.
 Past projects include benches, swings, snow forts, observation towers, and one-of-a-kind playscapes.
 The program helps students understand the actions and connections required to make real changes in their neighborhood, specifically by exposing them to public engagement processes and a range of design careers.

-Started in 2015 by Kent State University’s Cleveland Urban Design Collaborative (CUDC), the program supports the CUDC's Design Diversity initiative by raising awareness in African American and Latino communities about the range of design careers available to youth.
+Started in 2015 by Kent State University’s Cleveland Urban Design Collaborative (CUDC), the program supports the CUDC's Design Diversity initiative by raising awareness in African American and Latinx communities about the range of design careers available to youth.
 MOOS workshops expose students to design thinking and making, employing interdisciplinary approaches from architecture, landscape architecture, urban design, planning, and graphic design.